jcpowermac/hanlon-wiki/Razor-Slices-Command-Line-Usage.md

 - [**tagrule**](./slice-tagrule) &ndash; define tag rules.
 - [**tagmatcher**](./slice-tagmatcher) &ndash; define rules that will match tags to nodes.

-As you can see from the output of the Razor command (shown above), these slices are relatively simple to use from the command-line.
-You simply add a named slice after the razor command (after any switches that you might want to include, like "--verbose" or "--no-color-out") and the slice will execute its functions.
+As you can see from the output of the `razor` command (shown above), these slices are relatively simple to use from the command-line.
+You simply add a named slice after the `razor` command (after any switches that you might want to include, like "--verbose" or "--no-color-out") and the slice will execute its functions.
 Some slices also provide a web-based (RESTful services) interface that can be used to interact with the slice via HTTP/HTTPS.
 For slices that do provide such an interface, the RESTful API will directly mimic the command-line interface (or CLI).

 ## CLI and REST interface